Notable Participants Involved With the CCA

 Joseph

-Biden became Vice President of the United States in 2009.
-He is a former Senator who served as Chairman of the Senate Foreign Relations Commitee from 2001 to 2003, and again from 2007 to January 2009.
+Biden became President of the United States in 2021.
+He is a former Vice President of the United States who served from 2009 to 2016.
+He is also a former Senator who served as Chairman of the Senate Foreign Relations Commitee from 2001 to 2003, and again from 2007 to January 2009.
 He was first elected to the Senate in

 1972 and was the fourth most senior Senator at the time of his resignation to assume the Vice Presidency.

-the U.S. Army during World War II, where he suffered a seriously disabling
+the U.S. Army during WWII, where he suffered a seriously disabling

 injury.
 He was elected to serve as a member of Congress from 1960 thru 1968,